memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 author: ericj
 ---

 With the number of wireless SoCs on the market, “Just add connectivity” is finally a reality!
 “Just” does a lot of lifting in that phrase.
 Connectivity, whether wired or wireless, adds numerous layers of complexity to your device.
 Treating your connectivity as a black box early in development is easy, but this strategy will implode when thousands of devices enter the field.
-It's not enough to test from end-to-end pushing data through your device up to the cloud.
-Controlled tests barely scratch the surface of how a device's connectivity might perform in the field.
+It’s not enough to test from end-to-end, pushing data through your device to the cloud.
+Controlled tests only partially emulate how a device’s connectivity might perform in the field.

-It is crucial to have a thorough understand of how your device's connectivity performs, both presently and compared to future releases.
-Connectivity is the link to a device and it's core features.
+It is crucial to thoroughly understand how your device’s connectivity performs, both presently and compared to future releases.
+Connectivity is the central conduit delivering core data to and from users, whether through a BLE connection to a phone or gateway, or a direct Internet connection with WiFi or LTE.
 Without reliable connectivity, user happiness and device utility plummet.
 Device makers must have a handle on this aspect of their product.

 <!-- excerpt start -->

 This post will cover why connectivity is complex and what methods we have available to diagnose and solve connectivity problems.
 We’ll survey briefly tools like logging and protocol analysis.
-We’ll wrap with an in-depth look at the strengths of metrics and practical examples to use in your device.
+Then, we'll look in-depth at the utility of metrics and finally, wrap up with some practical examples to use in your device.

 <!-- excerpt end -->